MartinMaka/martinmaka.github.io/_posts/2020-02-14-Loan-Default-Prediction.md

 ![png](/assets/images/output_16_1.png)

-We observe that the data set is heavily imbalanced.
+We observe that the dataset is heavily imbalanced.
 There are barely any defaults.
 To mitigate this issue, we will use an oversampling technique called SMOTE.

 ### Number of unique borrowers